Toward hybrid quantum simulations with qubits and qumodes on trapped-ion platforms: Toward hybrid quantum simulations

 VQAs employ an ansatz consisting of parametrized circuits.
 We denote the corresponding unitary operator by $U(\Theta)$, where $\Theta$ denotes the set of variational parameters.
 The ground state of a given Hamiltonian is approximated by minimizing the expectation value

 using a classical optimization loop.
 Here, $\ket{\phi}$ denotes a suitable initial state of the qubits and qumodes.
 A frequently employed method is to construct an ansatz $U(\Theta)$ using the gates that appear in the trotterized version of the time evolution operator $U_1(t)$, see Eq.~(\ref{eq:U1})~\cite{Gard_2020}.
 A single layer of the VQA ansatz consists of the gates of one Trotter step, see Fig.~\ref{fig:trotter-step}.
 Since the $\text{RSB}(z)$ gate is non-Gaussian, whereas all other gates in the Hamiltonian-based ansatz~\cite{Gard_2020} are Gaussian, this approach closely mimics the structure proposed for continuous-variable quantum neural networks in Ref.~\cite{Killoran:2019yfa}.
+The measurement operations needed to obtain the expectation value of the Hamiltonian in Eq.~(\ref{eq:VQAoptimize}) require the measurement of Pauli strings on the qubit side as well as homodyne measurements of the quadrature operators, and hybrid measurements.
+See the discussion around Eq.~(\ref{eq:JCH2}) and the list of measurement operations given in table~\ref{tab:gates}.

 The total number of excitations of the ground state of the JCH Hamiltonian depends on the choice of model parameters.
 In this section, we explore the ground state preparation with both a variable number of total excitations $N_{\rm tot}$ and when we restrict ourselves to the subspace where $N_{\rm tot}$ is fixed.
 For the latter case, the Hilbert space is significantly smaller and the gap between the ground state and the first excited state of this subspace is relatively large compared to the case with variable $N_{\rm tot}$.
 While the Hamiltonian-based variational ansatz described above is sufficient for fixed $N_{\rm tot}$ as it conserves the total number of excitations across the lattice, it is not sufficient to prepare the ground state of the JCH model for a variable total number of excitations.
 In this case, we extend the variational ansatz in Fig.~\ref{fig:trotter-step} by including additional parametrized gates that can change the total number of excitations.
 For every site of the JCH model, we include a single-qubit rotation ${\rm R}_y(\theta)$, a qumode displacement gate ${\rm D}(z)$, single-qumode squeezing ${\rm S}(z)$ and a non-Gaussian blue sideband gate $\text{BSB}(z)$, see table~\ref{tab:gates}.
 Each of these gates can change the total number of excitations.
 By including the corresponding parameters in the optimization procedure of the VQA, we can generate approximately the correct number of excitations of the ground state when $N_{\rm tot}$ is not fixed.
 Fig.~\ref{fig:init} shows a circuit diagram of the additional gates included in our VQA per lattice site and layer for the JCH model with variable $N_{\rm tot}$.